About the Johns Island Community Association

-We believe the future of Johns Island depends on protecting rural spaces while creating a vibrant town we can all use.
+We believe the future of Johns Island depends on protecting rural spaces while creating a vibrant community.

 Nancy Bright has called Johns Island home since she was 10 years old.
 She lives on the island with her husband and two children.

 Nancy is a project manager with 16 years of experience in communications, operations, and leadership.
 In addition to project management, she has experience in business including logistics, procurement, finance, information technology, and policy development.